 One way to think about finding the notes on a guitar is to think about each open string as the base note of a scale.
 Take a look at the guitar tab below to see what a scale looks like on the low E string:

-Following this tab, you will play the notes E, F, G, A, B, C, D, ending with E an octave higher (hint: for help with guitar tabs, check out this article).
+Following this tab, you will play the notes E, F, G, A, B, C, D, ending with E an octave higher.
 These are called “natural” notes.
 If you were playing the piano, these notes would be the white keys.
 Sharp and flat notes occur between the natural notes; on the piano, those would be the black keys.

-Most natural notes on the guitar are two frets apart, with the exception being the single fret intervals between E and F (open string and the first fret) and between B and C (seventh and eighth frets).
+Most natural notes on the guitar are two frets apart.
+The exception is the single fret intervals between E and F (open string and the first fret) and between B and C (seventh and eighth frets).

 For another example, take a look at the natural notes in an octave on the A string: